BrunoDelb/alibabacloudguide/autoscaling.md

 Group.

 To suspend or resume a scaling process:

--   Go to the Auto Scaling console,
+-   Go to the `Auto Scaling` console,

--   Click on Scaling Groups,
+-   Click on `Scaling Groups`,
 -   Select a region,

--   Click on Edit on the line of the group,
+-   Click on `Edit` on the line of the group,

--   To suspend a process, select the process to suspend in the Suspended Processes section,
+-   To suspend a process, select the process to suspend in the `Suspended Processes` section,
 -   To resume a process, remove it,

--   Click on OK.
+-   Click on `OK`.

 ## The Scaling rules